Perfect Picture Book Friday – Butterflies On The First Day Of School

 PPBF folks, please add your titles and post-specific links (and any other info you feel like filling out 🙂 ) to the form below so we can all come see what fabulous picture books you’ve chosen to share this week!

-Now then, onto today’s pitch which comes to us from Sarah, whom you will remember from several previous pitches (but not the same Sarah as last week!)
-Sarah says, “I am an Optometrist, mother, and lover of the outdoors.
+Now then, onto today’s pitch which comes to us from Sarah who you know very well by now! 😊 Sarah says, “I am an Optometrist, mother, and lover of the outdoors.
 I live in NH with my husband and two children.
 I love to paint in my free time, when I’m not writing.”

 Find her on the web at www.sarahheturadny.com